-Filling hangover fixes
+Filling and effective hangover fixes

 In the spirit of St Patrick’s Day, it would seem to be appropriate to prepare students on how to best cope with their post-Ezra hangovers via greasy and filling fast food.